GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 Variables are not data-type fixed, allowing programmer to change the value whatever and whenever they want even from a single variable.

+### Local & Global Variable

+**Local variable** is a variable declared inside a code block, such as function or class.
+Data stored in local variable is removed when exiting the code block, thus cannot be used outside.
+Local variable is allowed to have same variable name declared outside (technically, is borrowing the name as a different identity).

+**Global variable** is a variable declared on a global scope of the script which is outside a code block.
+It is possible to use the global variable inside a code block using `global` keyword.
+However, global variable should be avoided if possible to prevent unexpected result and error caused by conflicting variables.

+### Constant Variable

+Constant variable is a special type of variable that cannot be changed after its initialization.
+Unfortunately, Python does not have a constant variable since Python does not have a concept of *declaration*.
+While C-based language do have this feature, Python developer should just be careful not to mess up the what-is-used-as-constant variable.

+Common method used in Python to indicate the constant variable is declaring the variable UPPERCASE.

 ### `del` Keyword

 A keyword used to delete variable.
 Deleted variable can be reassigned later.